danielpereiradotcom/danielpereiradotcom.github.io/cv.md

 		<header class="major">
 			<h2>Overview</h2>
 		</header>
-		<p>I am an IT professional with 18 years of experience and last 12 years dedicated to roles such as Business Analyst, Project Manager, Scrum Master and Data Analyst.</p>
+		<p>I'm an experienced IT professional, over 17 years of experience, with last 12 years dedicated to multifaceted roles such as Business Analyst, Project Manager, Scrum Master and Data Analyst.</p>
 	</div>
 </section>